The Role of Occupational Therapy in Behavioral Health

 4. Offering guidance and coaching in social etiquette and self-advocacy to enhance clients’ confidence and independence in social settings.

-See also The Future of Behavioral Health: Trends and Predictions
+See also The Role of Pharmacotherapy in Behavioral Health

 Transitions from Inpatient to Outpatient Settings